Adams political family: Family religion

 Adams was raised a Congregationalist but left the denomination as a young man.
 By his early 20s, he identified as a Unitarian, a Protestant denomination that had been recently formed.
-Adams always felt pressured to live up to his heritage.
-His family was descended from Puritans, whose strict religious doctrines had profoundly shaped New England's culture, laws, and traditions.
+Adams always felt pressured to live up to his family's Puritan heritage.
 By the time of his birth, the Congregationalists no longer called themselves "Puritans"; their severe practices had largely been dropped in the First Great Awakening of the 1730s.
 Adams praised them historically as bearers of freedom, a cause that still had a holy urgency".
 Adams recalled that his parents "held every Species of Libertinage in ...
 Contempt and horror", and detailed "pictures of disgrace, or baseness and of Ruin" resulting from any debauchery.

 According to Dr. Sara Georgini, editor of The John Adams Papers: From John Adams through his grandson Charles Francis, the Adams family creed was conventionally Unitarian.
 They believed in a guiding Providence.
 They trusted that human will empowered them to freely accept or reject God’s grace.
 They turned away from miracles and revelation, preferring biblical criticism and lay inquiry to broaden the mind beyond the passive reception of dogma.
 Acknowledging Jesus as a “master workman” and gifted moral teacher, they grew fuzzy about his divinity, opting instead to scrutinize his teachings and doctrines as they related to contemporary culture.
 In line with their Protestant peers, most Adamses mistrusted the sensory emphasis and hierarchical nature of “Romish” Catholicism, but they revered Judaism as a source of lawmaking and ethics.